 973-731-5800

-With 200+ species representing animals from around the world, this is an interesting place for a spring break camp for ages 5-10.
+With 200+ species representing animals from around the world, this is a fun spot for a spring break camp for ages 5-10.
 Kids love the Turtle Back Zoo for its treetop adventure course with zip lines.
 At camp, they will dive into animal and conservation-themed activities and games.
 They’ll also take part in behind-the-scenes visits, up-close animal encounters and science crafts.

 Urban Sewciety